rrDumpTruck/Obsidian.Vault/School Planning.md

 History:
 	Not really a viable outcome... lower salary, job choice and value of degree.
 Psychology:
+	The road for a psychologist is long and can take far more than 4 years of schooling, is very expensive and hard to transfer.
+Salary is ok but job demand may dwindle/ be unrecognizable by the time I have all required education.

 Thoughts on progress and which school(s) to choose:
+The ball must start rolling.
+Find a school, ask the hard questions.
+Prepare for a fight.

+Depending on which community college I go to I may be able to waive the SATs.
+Go to community college for gen ed. courses to save money.
+Transfer credits to as highly accredited an online program as I can.